Midwestern HomeLife

 Notes

-Sift your dry ingredients.
-You don’t want large clumps of flour, baking powder, or cocoa powder in your brownies.
-If you don’t have a sifter or mesh strainer, you can whisk flour with the rest of the dry ingredients in a separate bowl to remove any clumps.
+Sift your dry ingredients to avoid getting clumps in your brownies.
+If you don’t have a sifter or mesh strainer, whisk the dry ingredients in a separate bowl.

-Use room temperature ingredients.
-This will keep the melted chocolate from seizing when you add the yogurt, milk, and eggs.
+Use room temperature yogurt and eggs to keep the melted chocolate from seizing when you add the yogurt and eggs.
 Just set them on the counter for about 30 minutes and you should be good to go.

-Measuring Greek yogurt.
-For the one cup of nonfat Greek yogurt, I use two single-serving cups of vanilla Oikos Triple Zero Nonfat Yogurt, which measures out to one slightly rounded cup.
+Greek yogurt.
+This recipe has been tested with two 5.3 oz. cups of vanilla Oikos Triple Zero Nonfat Yogurt and two 5.3 oz. cups of Chobani plain nonfat yogurt (for less sweet brownies), which measures out to one slightly rounded cup.

 Make adjustments for your pan.
 If you don't have an 8-inch-square baking dish, you can use a 9x9 pan, however the brownies will be thinner and will cook more quickly, so adjust the baking time down.